-Autism is characterised by marked difficulties in behaviour, social interaction, communication and sensory sensitivities.
+Autism is characterized by marked difficulties in behavior, social interaction, communication and sensory sensitivities.

 For all of you to determine if your Dog has Autism or not, your first and foremost option is to visit your vet and have him examine your dog and run a number of tests.

 However, there are some symptoms that can help lead to a diagnosis of autism.

 - Limited behavior, such as being willing to perform a limited number of moves.

 - Dysfunctional behavior, when it comes to interacting with you or other dogs.